formly-js/angular-formly/other/ERRORS_AND_WARNINGS.md

 [file an issue on GitHub](https://github.com/formly-js/angular-formly/issues) or [join us on Gitter](https://gitter.im/formly-js/angular-formly).

+# apiCheck.js dependency required

+angular-formly has two dependencies: angular and [apiCheck.js](https://github.com/kentcdodds/apiCheck.js).
+You need to make sure you include apiCheck on the page for angular-formly to work.
+If you're using something like webpack or browserify, this should just work and you shouldn't be seeing this.
+If you are in that case, please file a bug.
+However if you're using just script tags, make sure to include the apiCheck.js script on the page.

 # Couldn't set the formControl after {time}ms

 For every field, Angular formly will attempt to set a property on the `options` called `formControl`.
 This is the